 Concrete experience with equivalent fractions is the foundation of proportional reasoning.
 It cannot be overemphasized.
 Therefore, teachers should plan activities that build on the informal concepts related to equivalent fractions.

-Source: Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d'enseignement efficace des mathématiques de la 4e à la 6e année, Numération et sens du nombre, Fascicule 2, Fractions, p.
 50-53.

-Models and tools can be used to develop an understanding of equivalent fractions.
+Models and tools can be used to develop understanding of equivalent fractions.

 Examples

-• Fraction strips or other models, such as fractional circles, can create the same area as the original fraction when we use fractional or joined parts.
+- Fraction strips or other partitioned models, such as fraction circles, can be used to create the same area as the original fraction using split or merged partitions.

-• Strips of paper can be folded to show the fractioning to create equivalent parts.
+- Strips of paper can be folded to show the splitting of partitions to create equivalence.

-• A double number line can be used to represent equivalent fractions based on different scales.
+- A double number line or a ratio table can be used to show equivalent fractions based on different scales.

 Skill: Representing Fractions in Various Contexts